Galya777/WebScrapper/README.md

 ## Running the Application

-The application can be run in two modes: server mode and client mode.
+The application can be run in three modes: server mode, client mode, and scraper mode.

 ### Running the Server